mochi/mochikit/doc/rst/MochiKit/Visual.rst

 ``Color.prototype.blendedColor(other, fraction=0.5)``:

-    Return a new ``Color`` whose RGB component values are a weighted sum of this color and ``other``.
+    Return a new ``Color`` whose RGBA component values are a weighted sum of this color and ``other``.
 Each component of the returned color is the ``fraction`` of other's value plus ``1 - fraction`` of this color's.